-19. Employer contributions to a Health Savings Account (HSA) if includible in the income of the employee.
+19. Employer contributions to an HSA if includible in the income of the employee.
 See Health Savings Account (HSA) on page 6.

-20. Amounts includible in income under a nonqualified deferred compensation plan because of section 409A.
+20. Amounts includible in income under an NQDC plan because of section 409A.
 See Nonqualified deferred compensation plans on page 7.